 Below is an outline of the information that learners should receive prior to commencing their placement.
-This information should be included on the PEP (completed by team leads/educators) that the learners can access when allocated their placement.
+This information should be included on the Placement Environment Profile

+(PEP) completed by team leads/educators, that the learners can access when placements allocated.